Leadership, internships, volunteering

 Through our signature Horizons program, you’ll develop yourself as a leader, an advocate, and a professional.
 Best of all: You get to build the Horizons experience that suits you.

 Horizons is deeply intertwined with your time at Miss Hall’s.
 The activities change depending on which grade you’re in, but the entire campus is committed — together — to making time for Horizons every single week.

-We start in ninth grade focusing on ourselves and our immediate peer group, bolstering social and emotional awareness and practicing interpersonal skills.
-From there, we move ever outward, learning from our neighbors and then, in our final years, giving back to the broader community — and gaining valuable experience — through tailored internship opportunities.
+We start in ninth grade, focusing on understanding ourselves and building community, bolstering our social and emotional awareness, and practicing interpersonal skills.
+From there, we move ever outward, reflecting on the importance of place and designing meaningful solutions to pressing problems; and then, in our final years, giving back to the broader community — and gaining valuable experience — through service learning, social action, and tailored internship opportunities.

 What we love about Horizons

 - 9th grade: Self, identity, and community.
 Work with peers to learn about — and put into practice! — principles of equity and inclusion, health and wellness, and leadership.
 Specific topics include intersectionality, race and ethnicity, ability, citizenship and nationality, nutrition, sex education, media literacy, and financial literacy.